cbeardsmore/Upcoming-iCal-Events/README.md

 ## Bug Fixes

 This widget was originally designed in a few hours and was mainly for personal use, until 500 downloads happened.
 At the moment i'm trying to make it a bit more robust, so i'll be be pushing out an Update to the parser soon.
-Email bug fixes to the email located in the JSON file.
+If you find any issues or bugs, please log an Issue here.

 ## Credits